Find Schools

 • Prepare cost estimates or specifications for rehabilitation or weatherization services.

-When polled, Weatherization Installers and Technicians say the following skills are most frequently used in their jobs:
+Weatherization Installers and Technicians state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.